ELjayMedia/newsonafrica/README.md

-# News On Africa PWA
+# News On Africa

-A Progressive Web App for delivering news content across Africa with a focus on performance, offline capabilities, and user engagement.
+A modern Next.js application for delivering news content across Africa with a focus on performance and user engagement.

 ## ⚠️ Quick Fix: GraphQL/REST API Issues